This page was updated on 31 October 2022. To view changes, please see page updates

 Depending on the circumstances, it may be necessary to remind the independent person that even though they aren’t continuing, they are still required to keep things confidential.
 As stated in the Child Protection Act 1999, an independent person is not allowed to tell anyone else what was talked about at a meeting or show anyone the child and family’s personal information.
 Telling or showing their information to another person is an offence and penalties apply.

 For some families there will be many conversations between the practitioner and the child, parents and family around having an independent person.
-Each time a significant decision is being made check in with the family about who they want as their independent person.
-The child and family may choose the same person each time or have a different person or choose not have an independent person involved at all.
+Each time a significant decision is being made check in with the child and family about whether they want an independent person to help facilitate their participation in the decision.
+If they consent to the involvement of an independent person, ask them who they want as their independent person.
+The child and family may choose the same person each time or have a different person or choose not to have an independent person involved at all.

 Things to share with families to help understand and involve independent person: